 - Buy and stock up the non-perishable items early.
 It’ll be easier to make them fit in your cupboards if you have decluttered your pantry first.

-- Start prepping as much food as you can in the days that lead to the party: baking and freezing cakes, chopping vegetables etc. Again make sure you have adequate space in your fridge and freezer beforehand.
+- Start prepping as much food as you can on the days that lead to the party: baking and freezing cakes, chopping vegetables, etc. Again make sure you have adequate space in your fridge and freezer beforehand.